JavIregui/FullStackOpen/part0/0.6_spaNewNoteDiagram/spaNewNote.md

         participant browser
         participant server

-        Note right of browser: The browser executes the form submission code:
+        Note right of browser: The user inputs data and clicks "Save" Note right of browser: The browser executes the form submission code:
         Note right of browser: The browser modifies the DOM to add the new note to the list Note right of browser: The browser sends the new note to the server